-Things to do in Belgrade Serbia
+Things to do when Backpacking Belgrade

 Belgrade is the capital of Serbia and the former capital of the defunct Republic of Yugoslavia.
 It represents something of a crossroads within Europe connecting the West to the East and to some extent the old to the new.
-Whilst Serbia itself is landlocked, it does form the body of the long corridor which joins the Mediterranean, to the Black Sea and if you look closely, can you see the influence of both in the quirky country.
+Whilst Serbia itself is landlocked, it does form the body of the long corridor which joins the Mediterranean, to the Black Sea and if you look closely, can you see the influence of both in the quirky old country.

-I visited Serbia for the first time earlier this year and to be honest, had very low expectations about its capital.
-However, I was left very impressed and Belgrade turned out to be one of the highlights of my whole Balkan trip; so much so that I am already planning to return for a weekend break or something at the earliest possible opportunity.
+I backpacked Serbia for the first time earlier this year and to be honest, had very low expectations about its capital.
+However, I was left very impressed and Belgrade turned out to be one of the highlights of my whole Balkan trip; so much so that I am already planning to return for a boozy weekend break or something at the earliest possible opportunity.

 Let’s take a look at the top things to do in Belgrade Serbia!